 - recognizing Forex risks

 Assessing the market is a primary focal point for new and seasoned traders.
 Yes the right market position is important – but experienced traders consider risk management equally important.

 One of the main reasons for choosing to trade Forex and CFD is access to leverage.
 Why?
 Because leverage offers a reduced margin requirement when compared to a full investment - you put in less to potentially gain more.
 But remember, if the market does not react your way, you can also lose more too.

-Admiral Markets UK offers Forex trading leverage ranging between 25 and 500-to-one.
+Admiral Markets UK offers Forex trading leverage of up to 1:30 for Retail clients and and 1:500 for Professional clients.
 For example at a leverage of 100-to-one, you can move 10,000 USD with a margin of just 100 USD.

 The higher the leverage, the faster you gain profit or loss.
 If you lose, it may be because of over leveraging - meaning you chose a leverage level with a risk too high for you to manage.
 While trading with smaller investments is an attractive option for avoiding over-leveraging, it also reduces your potential profit.
 So, always carefully select your leverage according to your account volume.

 Learn trading without taking risks with Admiral Markets demo account